 The Twin Towers Correctional Facility in downtown Los Angeles is the world’s largest known jail facility.
-The facility has 1.2 million square feet and houses almost 4,500 inmates and employs 2,400 officers and civilian staff.
+The facility has 1.5 million square feet and is rated to house almost 2,500 inmates (although it is actually overcrowded by an additional 1,000 inmates), with 2,400 officers and civilian staff onsite.

 * Business Only.
 For inmate information at all facilities except the Pitchess Centers, call (213) 473-6100.

 ** Business Only.
 For inmate information at North County facilities, call (213) 473-6100.